Quod-Financial/quantreplay-test/README.md

       <th>Training AI/ML Models for Smart Order Routing (SOR)</th>
     </tr>
     <tr>
-      <td style="vertical-align: top">You want to evaluate a new mean-reversion strategy before deploying it to a live trading system.</td>
+      <td valign="top">You want to evaluate a new mean-reversion strategy before deploying it to a live trading system.</td>
-      <td style="vertical-align: top">You want to test how changes in market connectivity or order routing affect latency-sensitive strategies.</td>
+      <td valign="top">You want to test how changes in market connectivity or order routing affect latency-sensitive strategies.</td>
-      <td style="vertical-align: top">You want to train and evaluate a reinforcement learning model that makes real-time order placement decisions across multiple venues.</td>
+      <td valign="top">You want to train and evaluate a reinforcement learning model that makes real-time order placement decisions across multiple venues.</td>
     </tr>
     <tr>
-      <td style="vertical-align: top"><b>How it works:</b>
+      <td valign="top"><b>How it works:</b>
          <ul>
              <li>You write a trading algorithm using the simulator’s API.</li>
              <li>Historical market data (e.g., equities or FX tick data) is fed into the simulator.</li>